officialrajdeepsingh/awesome-nextjs/README.md

 ## AI

 - [V0](https://v0.dev) - V0 generates copy-and-paste friendly React code based on shadcn UI and Tailwind CSS that people can use in their projects.
+- [Creatr](https://getcreatr.com) - Creatr is an AI-driven design tool that transforms your ideas into captivating designs.

 ## Newsletters